47Cid/47Cid.github.io/_posts/2023-10-15-automated-chaos.md

 For instance, you can use dynamic instrumentation toolkits like [Frida](https://frida.re/) to inject JavaScript or native code into running processes or intercept and modify function calls.

-> **Note:** It might be possible to whip up a coverage guided fuzzer using Frida, but I'm not sure how well it would perform.
+> **Note:** It might be possible to whip up a pretty interesting coverage guided fuzzer using Frida, but I'm not sure how well it would perform.
+To my knowledge, I don't think anyone has done this.

 ## Mutations
+Mutation-based fuzzing is a technique where new test inputs are generated by tweaking existing inputs.

+In the case of feedback-driven fuzzing, the feedback information is used to guide further mutations.
+Inputs that lead to new or uncovered code paths are considered interesting and may be prioritized for further mutation

 Mutation-Based:
 - Bit flips: Randomly flipping individual bits in the input.
 - Byte flips: Randomly flipping entire bytes in the input.
 - Insertions: Inserting random data into the input.
 - Deletions: Removing portions of the input.
-Inputs that lead to new or uncovered code paths are considered interesting and may be prioritized for further mutation

 AFL is a wildcard because of custom mutators (Grammar-Mutator) https://aflplus.plus/features/